walterrowe/ansible/README.md

   - "{{ mac_addr }}"
 ```

 This example demonstrates how to start with an empty list and append strings to it as list items.
-Taken from https://blog.crisp.se/2016/10/20/maxwenzin/how-to-append-to-lists-in-ansible
+Taken from "[How to append to lists in Ansible](https://blog.crisp.se/2016/10/20/maxwenzin/how-to-append-to-lists-in-ansible)".

 ```
 - name: Initialize an empty list for our strings